 The router supports Fast/Ultra-2 Narrow/Wide SCSI.
-The router is factory configured to support LVD/Single-Ended or HVD (Diff), or a mixture of both types of SCSI buses.
+The router is factory configured to support LVD/Single-Ended SCSI buses.
 Up to twelve SCSI buses can be attached, using 3 SCSI modules.

 NOTE: The router must always be installed at the end of SCSI buses.